-The Dunn’s Depot Trail in North Yarmouth goes for half a mile down the west bank of the Royal River through mature hardwood flood plain forests.
+The Dunn’s Depot Trail in North Yarmouth goes for half a mile down the west bank of the Royal River through mature mixed hardwood flood plain forests.
 We built a new primitive 0.4 mile loop trail on the banks of the river that connects to the main trail.
-It’s a quiet, primitive alternative to the more popular well-maintained trails at Old Town House Park, on the other side of Route 9.
+It’s a quiet, primitive alternative to (or extension of) the more popular well-maintained trails at Old Town House Park, across the road on the other side of Route 9.